 To create your custom mouthguard, we will take scans of your teeth.
 These scans are used to create the fitted mouthguard made of flexible plastic.
 Once the mouthguard is complete, we will ensure that it fits properly.
 Your sports mouthguard should conform to your teeth without signs of shifting or slipping.

-It’s crucial that you don’t use one type of mouthguard to treat both conditions.
+You mustn’t use one type of mouthguard to treat both conditions.
 The materials used for these are different and are specially designed to treat a specific condition.
 Sports mouthguards are made of a lighter, bulkier material.
 A sports mouthguard protects your teeth from trauma, so it needs to absorb shocks.
 If you try to use this mouthguard for grinding your teeth at night, it’ll break down the material, damaging both the mouthguard and your teeth.

 Cleaning Your Mouthguard